PapicMarko/PraktikumII---Projekt-Funkcionalno-Programiranje/README.md

 How to run the project?

-1. Open the project in a Java compiler (preferably Intellij)
+1. Open the project in a Java compiler (preferably IntelliJ)
 2. Open Main.class
 3. Run